SLOPE: Optimistic Potential Landscape Shaping for Model-based Reinforcement Learning: Introduction

-\begin{itemize} \item We propose SLOPE, a novel algorithm that shifts the reward modeling paradigm from predicting scalar values to shaping potential landscapes.
-By leveraging optimistic potential estimates, SLOPE effectively addresses signal sparsity in MBRL, providing dense and informative trends for model-based planning.

-\item We provide theoretical analysis proving that SLOPE guarantees convergence under a reshaped MDP.
-The convergence requires tuning only a single shaping coefficient, making SLOPE both theoretically sound and easy to implement in practice.

-\item We evaluated SLOPE on \textbf{5 benchmarks} including $\textbf{30+}$ manipulation and motion tasks.
-Experiments integrating SLOPE with diverse MBRL backbones (e.g., TD-MPC2, Dreamerv3) and evaluating across \textbf{varying reward densities} (sparse, semi-sparse, and dense reward) confirm that SLOPE consistently outperforms leading baselines, demonstrating the superiority of potential-based guidance over scalar regression.
+The versatility and robustness of SLOPE are underscored by an extensive empirical evaluation across \textbf{5} major benchmarks, encompassing over \textbf{30} diverse manipulation and motion tasks.
+By integrating SLOPE with diverse MBRL backbones (e.g., TD-MPC2 \cite{tdmpc2}, Dreamerv3 \cite{dreamerv3}) and evaluating across \textbf{varying reward densities} (sparse, semi-sparse, and dense reward), we demonstrate its consistent superiority over traditional scalar regression baselines.
+Beyond simulated environments, we further validate SLOPE through \textbf{real-world robotic} experiments, where the challenges of sparse rewards are inherently prevalent and critical.
+This comprehensive cross-backbone validation and real-world deployment establish SLOPE as a powerful, general-purpose enhancement for modern MBRLs.